Layne Riggs: CARS Tour

 He would run the full schedule in 2017, earning two wins at Dominion Raceway and Orange County Speedway.
-He ended the season with two wins, five top 5's, and ten top 10's, finishing 3rd in the final standings.
+He ended the season with two wins, five top-fives, and ten top-tens, finishing third in the final standings.

-Riggs started the 2018 season on a low note, finishing outside the top 10 in the first two races.
-He rebounded with a ninth place finish at Hickory Motor Speedway, along with a streak of top three finishes in the next three races.
+Riggs started the 2018 season on a low note, finishing outside the top-ten in the first two races.
+He rebounded with a ninth place finish at Hickory Motor Speedway, along with a streak of top-three finishes in the next three races.
 He would earn his first win of the season at Kingsport Speedway.

 In October 2019, Riggs would win the Rodney Cook Classic at Ace Speedway, after the leaders wrecked on lap 114.

 2020 would be a breakout season for Riggs, finishing inside the top ten in all but two races, and capturing two wins at Langley Speedway and Carteret Motor Speedway.
-At the end of the season, he finished a career-high 2nd in the final point standings.
+At the end of the season, he finished a career-high second in the final point standings.

-Riggs had a struggling season in 2021, finishing outside the top 15 in most of the races.
+Riggs had a struggling season in 2021, finishing outside the top-fifteen in most of the races.
 He scored one win, five top fives, and five top tens, ranking him 10th in the final point standings.

-For 2022, Riggs would scale to a part-time schedule, to focus on winning the national championship in the NASCAR Advance Auto Parts Weekly Series.
+For 2022, Riggs would scale to a part-time schedule to focus on winning the national championship in the NASCAR Advance Auto Parts Weekly Series.

 Advance Auto Parts Weekly Series

 In 2022, Riggs would join the NASCAR Advance Auto Parts Weekly Series, and compete for the national championship, racing at Dominion Raceway, Hickory Motor Speedway, South Boston Speedway, and Wake County Speedway.
-After winning 16 races, 29 top fives, and 35 top tens, Riggs was declared as the 2022 national champion.
-He finished just four points ahead of last year's champion, Peyton Sellers.
-At 20-years old, he is also the youngest driver to win the championship, beating out Sellers' 2005 championship, when he won it at 21-years old.
+After winning sixteen races, 29 top-fives, and 35 top-tens, Riggs was declared as the 2022 national champion.
+He finished just four points ahead of 2021 champion, Peyton Sellers.
+At 20 years old, he is also the youngest driver to win the championship, beating out Sellers' 2005 championship, when he won it at 21 years old.

-Truck Series
+Craftsman Truck Series

 2022

-On July 19, 2022, Halmar Friesen Racing announced that Riggs will make his NASCAR Camping World Truck Series debut at the Lucas Oil Indianapolis Raceway Park, finishing 7th driving their No. 62 Toyota Tundra, at the next race at Richmond Raceway in August and would qualify 4th for the race but would ultimately finish 19th 2 laps down.
-Riggs would make his final start of the year at the season finale at Phoenix Raceway where he would qualify 2nd and lead five laps early in the race.
-After being involved in a wreck during the middle of the race, he would rebound and finish 13th.
+On July 19, 2022, Halmar Friesen Racing announced that Riggs would make his NASCAR Camping World Truck Series debut at the Lucas Oil Indianapolis Raceway Park, finishing seventh driving their No. 62 Toyota Tundra, at the next race at Richmond Raceway in August and would qualify fourth for the race but would ultimately finish nineteenth 2 laps down.
+Riggs would make his final start of the year at the season finale at Phoenix Raceway where he would qualify second and lead five laps early in the race.
+After being involved in a wreck during the middle of the race, he rebounded and finished thirteenth.